 Graphics Interchange Format or GIF is a graphics file format.
 Because GIF files are compressed, the file can be quickly and easily transmitted over a network.
 GIF is one of the main graphics format on the Internet.

-The page by which a user normally enters a website.
+The page that an Internet browser first opens up to.
 It is usually the starting point of an organisation's or individual's website.

 To import a file or data is to transfer that file from another application into the format you are working in.